j0xhn/membersofthehouse/README.md

 In essence we gamify meditation, not just with badges but by actual incentives tied to USD.
 This binds financial and emotional well being together in a new and explosive way.

 ---

+---

+### Assumptions
+The initial funds, courses and audience needed to start are made available to us.
+We’ll assume a modest sum of a $10,946 endowment, 377 Guided Meditation audio files or 13 paid courses that already exist in the ecosystem.

+Roles appointed to members rely on random selection at the moment of need from the entire pool of eligible users, in essence forming a type of Jury Duty to help protect and serve the organism.

+All numbers, ratios and amounts in the examples below should be viewed as variables and subject to change.
+Ideally being able to be adjusted dynamically by the group as the org grows and faces new challenges.

+We will never be able to stop bad actors fully.
+At the end of the day, it’s a system of humans and they can be threatened, bullied or bribed off-chain.
+We accept this vulnerability the same way we accept the risk of existing in the world and seek to build the group with care.
+For this reason the role of citizenship officer is very important.

+There is a mechanism for attaching identities to users making civil attacks by bots hard to achieve.
+A user could hypothetically have multiple accounts, but we hope through AI assistance of comparing photos to spot these duplicate accounts.

+The persons that initially starts this group will not immediately decentralize it.
+In order to move quickly and prove out different hypothesis the product will be built on a web 2.0 stack until the ecosystem is mature enough to support itself, at which point the persons will work on decentralizing the tech stack and all associated responsibilities.

+Acronyms and other definitions can be found by following their links or visiting the [definitions](#definitions).

 ### Definitions